 This is a common thread amongst long term travellers and it’s something that gradually sneaks up on you until one day you look around and don’t feel connected to your environment because you simply haven’t put in the effort (for whatever reason) over a period of time that is required to be part of the community.

 This will most likely be where you start your journey as it will be the easiest to find and integrate into.
-There’s numerous different groups you can join including taking various classes such as art, exercise, yoga or just catching up.
+There’s numerous different groups you can join including taking various classes such as art, exercise, yoga, horse riding classes or just catching up.

 If you have a young family there are also different meetups focused on this such as the Expat Familie Cuenca FB group that meets up every Saturday at Parque de la Madre.